pexip/os-python-cryptography/docs/x509/reference.rst

     This is raised when more than one X.509 extension of the same type is found within a certificate.

     .. attribute:: oid

-        :type: :class:`ObjectIdentifier`

-        Returns the OID.

-.. class:: UnsupportedExtension

-    This is raised when a certificate contains an unsupported extension type that is marked ``critical``.

-    .. attribute:: oid